EDAPINENUT/ppflow/README.md

  pip install git+https://github.com/Valdes-Tresanco-MS/AutoDockTools_py3.git@aee55d50d5bdcfdbcd80220499df8cde2a8f4b2a
  pip install pdb2pqr
 ```
-`./tools/dock/vinadock.py` gives an example of our python interface for vinadock.
+`./tools/dock/vinadock.py` gives an example of our Python interface for vinadock.

-#### HDock: For HDock, first libfftw3 is needed for hdock with `apt-get install -y libfftw3-3`.
-Besides, the HDock software can be download through: http://huanglab.phys.hust.edu.cn/software/hdocklite/.
+#### HDock: For HDock, firstly, libfftw3 is needed for hdock with `apt-get install -y libfftw3-3`.
+Besides, the HDock software can be downloaded through: http://huanglab.phys.hust.edu.cn/software/hdocklite/.
 After downloading it, install or unzip it to the `./bin` directory, leading to the file structure as
 ```
 - bin
     - hdock